Environmental processes and impacts research

 - Antimicrobial resistance

-- Environmental chemistry and mineralogy
+- Environmental chemistry, weathering and mineralogy

-UPGEL boasts exceptional laboratories and facilities – including Chemcatcher®, a cost-effective passive sampling device developed by our researchers and colleagues at Chalmers University of Technology, Sweden, which can replace established water monitoring approaches that rely on infrequent spot or bottle sampling.
+Our research boasts exceptional laboratories and facilities – including Chemcatcher®, a cost-effective passive sampling device developed by our researchers and colleagues at Chalmers University of Technology, Sweden, which can replace established water monitoring approaches that rely on infrequent spot or bottle sampling.

 We partner and collaborate with many private companies, universities, regulatory bodies and environmental consultancies, including: